Otann/wrench/README.md

 replacing values marked as `:secret` with `<SECRET>`.
 If there were errors during validation or required keys are missing, then aggregated summary will be printed and application will exit.

-If you need softer version, and to handle errors manually, then use
+If you need softer version, that does not quit, and wish to fix errors manually then use

 ```clojure
 (cfg/check)